 - Last 26 kms till Kaza would 40% rough and rest all OK

-- Hikkim, komic, langza roads were in really bad shape, too much slush because of melting snow.
+- Hikkim, komic, langza roads are in really bad shape.

 How to Plan for your Trip?